After 30+ years of life, I finally get why London is ICONIC.

 17. Make reservations and book tickets to popular day trips, restaurants, performances, tours, or festivals in advance.

-Many of London’s popular attractions, such as the London Eye and Tower of London, can have long queues, especially during peak tourist season.
-To avoid waiting in line at iconic London landmarks, consider booking tickets in advance.
+Many of London’s popular attractions, such as the London Eye and the Tower of London, can have super long lines.
+To avoid wasting time waiting in lines you could easily have skipped, try to book everything in advance.

 The only thing where I wouldn’t necessarily recommend advance-purchase tickets is if you’re trying to catch a musical or show in West End for discounted prices.
-In this case, you can opt for standby tickets or last-minute ticket booths.
+In this case, you’ll get the best deal at those last-minute ticket booths.

 For an idea of what popular shows are available, check out the current show offerings on Viator.